Streaming Generalized Cross Entropy: Characteristics and range of application of Stre-GCE

-Before moving to the definition of the algorithm and the analysis of its performance through simulations, we discuss the characteristics of the Stre-GCE method on the basis of the issues mentioned in previous sections.
+Before moving to the algorithm definition and the analysis of its performance via simulations, we discuss the characteristics of the Stre-GCE method in light of the issues mentioned in previous sections.

-First, we can preserve the consistency constraints while including a temporal dimension looking at a \emph{relaxation} of the GME method.
-Specifically, the standard GCE with uniform prior involves the whole set of constraints (\ref{eq: consistency constraints GME}), while a time-sensitive acquisition of information can follow from subsequent upgrades of the distribution $\mathbf{p}^{\beta}$ via a step-by-step introduction of constraints: only the $i^{\mathrm{th}}$ equation (\ref{eq: consistency constraints}) is strictly satisfied at the $i^{\mathrm{th}}$ step.
-However, constraints at previous steps affect the computation through the objective function: this leads us to choose the cross entropy to move from a prior distribution to a posterior one when new data arrive.
+First, the consistency constraints and the temporal dimension can be both preserved through the \emph{relaxation} of the GME method.
+Specifically, the standard GCE with uniform prior involves the whole set of constraints (\ref{eq: consistency constraints GME}), while a time-sensitive acquisition of information follows from subsequent upgrades of the distribution $(\mathbf{p}^{\beta_{1}},\dots,\mathbf{p}^{\beta_{J}})$ via a step-by-step introduction of constraints: only the $i^{\mathrm{th}}$ equation (\ref{eq: consistency constraints}) is strictly satisfied at the $i^{\mathrm{th}}$ step.
+However, constraints at previous steps affect the computation through the objective function: this leads us to choose the cross entropy to move from a prior distribution to a posterior one as new data show up.

-We also stress that, in contrast to the standard GCE method, our definition of the prior does not rely on information which is external to the dataset: \begin{itemize} \item we start from a \emph{uniform} distribution on the supports of parameters and errors, and provide a first evaluation of the prior on the basis of a batch of initial data; \item we update the model combining new information with the prior.
-This adaptive step involves the evolution of both the estimates and the prior. \end{itemize} Therefore, one can see that the prior does not encode knowledge outside the process, but it allows us to identify the temporal aspects of data acquisition.
-In this sense, Stre-GCE is sensitive to the direction of time, hence it can be used in cases where irreversibility plays a relevant role.
+It is worth to note that, in contrast with the standard GCE method, our definition of the prior does not rely on information which is external to the dataset: \begin{itemize} \item we start from a \emph{uniform} distribution on the supports of parameters and errors, and provide a first prior evaluation based on a batch of initial data; \item the model is updated by incorporating new information to the prior.
+This adaptive step involves the updating of both the estimates and the prior. \end{itemize} Therefore, one can see that the prior does not encode knowledge external to the process, but it allows us to identify the temporal aspects of data acquisition.
+To this extent, Stre-GCE is sensitive to the time flow, hence it can be used when irreversibility plays a relevant role.